leesei/heroku-ctflogin/README.md

 # Heroku app: ctflogin

+> WARNING: CTF changes their login layout on 2015-01-27
+> this code no longer works until further notice

 Heroku app that logins Chau Tai Fook website for the user points, yay!

 The nuts and bolts are in `bin/` and the following conifg, feel free to integrate to any Heroku app without using this repo.